 While no one can accurately predict the future, listed below are some of the market forces and/or external events that will continue to support the current pace of consolidation within the C&G industry.

-While the C&G industry landscape has radically changed over the past 10 years, the simple truth is that the industry is still very fragmented and includes hundreds of small to mid-sized companies and unlike other major retail industries in the United States, there is no retail chain that dominates or controls a large percentage of the marketplace.
-Very simply stated, at this time, the C&G industry does not include a McDonald’s, Burger King or Wendy’s.
+While the C&G industry landscape has radically changed over the past 10 years, the simple truth is that the industry is still fragmented and includes hundreds of small to mid-sized companies.
+Unlike other major retail industries in the United States, there is no retail chain that dominates or controls a large percentage of the marketplace.
+Simply stated, at this time, the C&G industry does not include a McDonald’s, Burger King or Wendy’s.

 In addition to the fragmented nature of the marketplace, there are generational forces that are feeding the M&A marketplace.
-Many of the current sellers in the industry started their family business in the 50s, 60s or 70s and for whatever the reason, no member of the family’s second generation is interested in operating and/or growing the existing business.
+Many of the current sellers in the industry started their family business in the ‘50s, ‘60s or ‘70s and for whatever reason, no member of the family’s second generation is interested in operating and/or growing the existing business.
 As a result, the most viable exit for the founding member of the business is to sell.

 This increased visibility into market pricing has been an obvious plus for any seller that has been contemplating exiting the industry.
 After Marathon Petroleum Corp.’s retail subsidiary Speedway announced its $2.82-billion purchase price for Hess’ retail network and associated 16.1 times multiple of Hess’ 2013 pro-forma EBITDA, any seller that was still on the fence had to take notice.